Operation Yellowbird: Financing

 According to the posthumously published memoirs of veteran Hong Kong political figure and leader of the Alliance, Szeto Wah, Yellowbird was financed mainly by Hong Kong businessmen and celebrities who sympathised with the plight of the activists, but extensive assistance also came from the colonial government.

 The organizers of the operation spent upwards of HK$600,000 (US$64,000) to rescue each activist and to cover other expenses to get them abroad.
-Amounts spent on the rescue would vary between HK$50,000 and $500,000 depending on the specific logistics taking account of the political risks, and number of attempts.
+Amounts spent on the rescue would vary between HK$50,000 and $500,000 depending on the specific logistics, taking into account the political risks and number of attempts.
 More than HK$600,000 was spent and three attempts made before Wu'erkaixi managed to escape.
 In addition, triad members who managed the smuggling routes inside China requested payments of about US$25,000 for every attempt, regardless of its success or failure.
 Assistance from boat owners, who occasionally had triad connections, cost around HK$200,000 for the transportation of four to five passengers.

 The operation was financed by Hong Kong businessmen, and a mobster, according to Newsweek; activists had initially collected $260,000 in donations from businessmen to fund the operation.
 One such businessman is Lo Hoi-sing, who was arrested during the operation.
 Other benefactors included chanteuse Anita Mui and filmmaker Alan Tang.
 According to Szeto, both lent significant financial and material support to help activists.
 Szeto said, "Tang had a lot of influence in Macau and got involved personally to save time but he remained low-key and never claimed his share of glory."
 Within China, considerable financial backing for the operation came from a variety of sources, such as business personalities and ordinary citizens who sympathized with the activists.
 Diplomats in Hong Kong were also able to help by obtaining visas for the escapees' departures to various countries.
 Funds were used for the costs of smuggling individuals directly out of mainland China, as well as for financial assistance for other dissidents who made it to Hong Kong by themselves.

-Rescue money was mainly raised privately by the Operation, for fear of alerting British authorities at the time who were being careful before Hong Kong's transfer to China in 1997.
-There were worries about possible repercussions from Beijing if any knowledge of assistance given to the dissidents were revealed.
-Nonetheless, Yellow Bird managed to gather funds of around US$2,000,000 from the business community in its early beginnings.
+Rescue money was mainly raised privately by the Operation, for fear of alerting British authorities at the time, who were being careful before Hong Kong's transfer to China in 1997.
+There were worries about possible repercussions from Beijing if any knowledge of assistance given to the dissidents was revealed.
+Nonetheless, Yellowbird managed to gather funds of around US$2,000,000 from the business community in its early beginnings.